alexshepard/alexshepard.github.io/_posts/2021-07-08-swiftui-project7-day1.md

 tags: swift swiftui
 ---

 Late night tonight.
-I didn't get a session of [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) between everything else that was going on, so I started it near midnight.
+I didn't get to a session of [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) with everything else that was going on, so I started it near midnight.

-I've used @ObservableObject before, but I'm not sure I totally understood what made it different from a @State struct, despite the obvious difference implied in the name (one's a reference type, one's a value type).
-It was good to go over it in a little more detail.
+I'd used the `@ObservableObject` property wrapper before, but I'm not sure I totally understood what made it different from `@State`, despite the obvious difference implied in the name (one wraps reference types, one wraps value types).
+It was good to go over why you'd use `@ObservableObject` in a little more detail.

-A few other interesting things that were new to me:
+A few other things that were new to me:
-- I hadn't come across closing a sheet with `presentationMode` before,
+- I hadn't come across closing a sheet with `@Environment(\.presentationMode)`,
-- I hadn't used UserDefaults in SwiftUI before, and
+- I hadn't used UserDefaults in SwiftUI, and
-- I've used Codable a lot with network JSON but I hadn't used it with UserDefaults.
+- I've used Codable a fair bit with network JSON but I hadn't used it with UserDefaults.

-All together a nice list of bits and bobs, a few of whihch I'll be migrating into my SwiftUI rewrite of iNat shortly.
+All together a nice list of bits and bobs, a few of whihch I'll be migrating into my SwiftUI rewrite of iNat straight away.
 That's coming along nicely, by the way, I got login working with Apple's AuthenticationServices which I hadn't used before, and got started on a camera / new observation flow.